dingxuanyao/urlshortener/README.md

 docker-compose up
 ```

-To post a URL, send post request to `{url}:8000/urlshortener/submit` as follows (you can use postman or other API tools instead):
+To post a URL, send a POST request to `{url}:8000/urlshortener/submit` as follows (you can use postman or other API tools instead):
 ```
 curl --location --request POST 'localhost:8000/urlshortener/submit/' \
 --header 'Content-Type: application/json' \